aridaibordon/inversion-tracker/README.md

-# Inversion tracker for DEGIRO and crypto.
+# Inversion tracker for DEGIRO.